Hollywood accounting: 1980s

-According to Lucasfilm, Return of the Jedi (1983) "has never gone into profit", despite having earned $475 million at the box office against a budget of $32.5 million.
+In 2009, Lucasfilm stated that Return of the Jedi (1983) "has never gone into profit", despite having grossed $572 million worldwide.

 Art Buchwald received a settlement from Paramount Pictures after his lawsuit Buchwald v.
 Paramount (1990).
 The court found Paramount's actions "unconscionable", noting that it was impossible to believe that Eddie Murphy's 1988 comedy Coming to America, which grossed $288 million, failed to make a profit, especially since the actual production costs were less than a tenth of that.
 Paramount settled for $900,000, rather than have its accounting methods closely scrutinized.

 Michael Uslan and Benjamin Melniker, executive producers of the 1989 film Batman, filed a breach of contract lawsuit against Warner Bros. and producers Jon Peters and Peter Guber in Los Angeles County Superior Court on March 26, 1992.
 Uslan and Melniker claimed to be "the victims of a sinister campaign of fraud and coercion that has cheated them out of continuing involvement in the production of the 1989 film Batman and its sequels.
 We were denied proper credits, and deprived of any financial rewards for our indispensable creative contribution to the success of Batman."
 A superior court judge rejected the lawsuit.
 Total revenues of Batman have topped $2 billion, with Uslan claiming to have "not seen a penny more than that since our net profit participation has proved worthless".
 Warner Bros. offered the pair an out-of-court pay-off, a sum described by Uslan and Melniker's attorney as "two popcorns and two Cokes".